Barts and the London School of Medicine and Dentistry

 4. Selection after interview is based on all assessment factors plus performance at interview.
 This third shortlisting is when offers will be given out.

 UCAT scores will be considered both before and after selection for interview.
-To be considered for an interview you must have a UCAT score above or equal to the fourth decile.
-For 2023, this was a score of 2440 or above.
-This is a minimum cut off and applicants scoring above the fourth decile will not be guaranteed an interview.
+To be considered for an interview you must have a UCAT score above or equal to the fourth decile, this is a minimum cut off and applicants scoring above the fourth decile will not be guaranteed an interview.
+For the 2025 application cycle, the minimum UCAT score required to receive an interview was 2670 for UK students and 2810 for international students.
+Remember, interview invitations are made on a combination of UCAT scores and academics, so lower scores will have very strong academic grades in combination.
 SJT Band 4 will not be considered.
+As the 2026 cycle is the first year to sit the UCAT without the Abstract Reasoning component, likely comparable minimum scores would be around 2018 for home students and 2158 for international students.

 Interview Type: Traditional